flectra-hq/flectra/doc/reference/javascript_reference.rst

 to be loaded lazily.

 The main idea is that we define a set of *bundles* in xml.
-A bundle is here defined as a collection of files (javascript, css, less).
-In Flectra, the most important bundles are defined in the file *addons/web/views/webclient_templates.xml*.
+A bundle is here defined as a collection of files (javascript, css, scss).
+In Odoo, the most important bundles are defined in the file *addons/web/views/webclient_templates.xml*.
 It looks like this: